opnfv/releng-xci/docs/xci-user-guide.rst

 Please note that changing the version to use may result in unexpected behaviors, especially if it is changed to ``master``.
-If you are not sure about how good the version you intend to use, it is advisable to use the pinned versions instead.
+If you are not sure about how good the version you intend to use is, it is advisable to use the pinned versions instead.

 **Verifying the Basic Operation**